Home

 (Directions via Google Maps)

-I'm halfway through my endeavor to walk the perimeters of 26 islands, starting with each letter of the alphabet.
+My endeavor to walk the perimeters of 26 islands, one for each letter of the alphabet.

 Kangaroo Island & Singapore (Abecedarian Walks #12 & #13, February-March 2023)